-49.3.2 Vietnamese tân nhạc
+47.3.2.
+Vietnamese tân nhạc

-Kirby and Ladd (2016b) considered tone-melody matching in a corpus of Vietnamese tân nhạc or 'new music', a broad term covering a number of Western-influenced genres of popular song produced since the 1940s.
-They took an empirical approach to the issue of whether to treat tonal bigrams as level, rising, or falling by enumerating all possible groupings of tones in the language and then ranking them based on the rates of similar and contrary setting that obtain under that grouping.
-As with Cantopop, the resulting grouping was found to refer primarily to tonal offsets, as shown in Table 49.5.
+Kirby and Ladd (2016) considered tone-melody matching in a corpus of Vietnamese tân nhạc or 'new music', a broad term covering a number of Western-influenced genres of popular song produced since the 1940s.
+They took an empirical approach to the issue of whether to treat tonal bigrams as level, rising, or falling by enumerating all possible groupings of tones in the language, and then ranking them based on the rates of similar and contrary setting which obtain under that grouping.
+As with Cantopop, the resulting grouping was found to refer primarily to tonal offsets, as shown in Table 47.5.